uclcybersoc/workshops/Installation_Guide.md

 ## Python Environments

-Python environments, are isolated spaces where you can install and manage Python packages independently of your system's default Python setup.
+Python environments are isolated spaces where you can install and manage python packages independently of your system's default python setup.
 They are useful for CTFs because many challenges require specific libraries or tools, which might conflict with global installations.
 Using environments ensures that your dependencies are contained and can be easily reset or tailored for different tasks.

 There’s a lot of different tools, such as pyenv, venv, pipx, conda, etc.